-Associate Professor, Department Chair, and Coordinator Legal Studies Minor
+Professor and Chair, Department of Political Science and Coordinator Legal Studies Minor

 Dr. Glennon joined the faculty at ETSU after completing his Ph D at the University of Tennessee-Knoxville and teaching at Fort Lewis College in Durango, Colorado.
 He teaches courses in public law and American politics and serves as the Pre-Law advisor for the University.
 His research focuses on judicial behavior and judicial legitimacy.
 He he has co-authored texts in the fields of constitutional law, American government, and American political thought.

 Ph D, Political Science, University of